flexcompute/tidy3d/tidy3d/plugins/autograd/README.md

 ### Finally

-If you have feature requests or questions, please feel free to file an issue or discussion on the `tidy3d` front end repository.
+If you have feature requests or questions, please feel free to file an issue or discussion on the `tidy3d` front-end repository.

 Happy autogradding!